Shaitani Ilaaka: Plot

 Deepak and Anju are just crossing the backyard when Lalbai again comes there and tries to stop them.
 She tells them her real identity and attacks Anju, who falls in the swimming pool.
 Deepak tries to free her and gets wounded.
-Just then baba arrives there and imprisons Lalbai, helping them to escape.
-Deepak and his friends successfully remove Anju to a safe haven away from the city.
+Just then Baba arrives there and imprisons Lalbai, helping them to escape.
+Deepak and his friends successfully move Anju to a safe haven away from the city.
 They take the opportunity for some rest and relaxation.
-But in the old cafe, local ruffians find the girls at a table and start harassing them.
+But in the old café, local ruffians find the girls at a table and start harassing them.
 A guy then reaches there and pounds the goons along with Deepak and Abdul, making them flee.
 He introduces himself as Kamal and befriends the whole group.
-Reaching the old fortress, they light the diya there and Anju feels a strange peace surrounding her.
+Reaching the old fortress, they light the diya there, and Anju feels a strange peace surrounding her.
 She gains her happiness back for some time.
 Baba asks Deepak and Anju to get married there, as Lalbai won't be able to harm Anju after they consummate their pious union.
 Baba tracks Lalbai to the Shaitani Ilaaka.
-She now transforms herself into a wild eagle, to protect her remaining powers.
+She now transforms herself into a wild eagle to protect her remaining powers.
 He uses his spiritual powers to summon her.
 When he discovers her intentions with Anju, he swiftly realizes Deepak and Anju must marry and consummate their matrimony as quickly as possible.
-Deepak and Anju are deeply in love and would marry anyway, they hasten the event and obtain a marriage license with Baba and others as witnesses.
+Deepak and Anju are deeply in love and would marry anyway; they hasten the event and obtain a marriage license with Baba and others as witnesses.
 But while Deepak's sister is alone in the mandir preparing the flower baskets, the local goons reach there and try to molest her.
 Just then, the boys reach there and send them packing after breaking their bones.
-But while they reach the mandir and camp there, many untoward events happen and many of their friends are ruthlessly killed by the Shaitaan.
+But while they reach the mandir and camp there, many untoward events happen, and many of their friends are ruthlessly killed by the Shaitaan.
 It happens as mostly the boys and girls venture into his lair in the dark, quite unwittingly losing their way.
 Once the devil even kidnaps Anju on her wedding night as she is bathing, and Lalbai wounds her with a metal pole.
 Shaitaan gets some of Anju's blood.
-As Deepak and friends reach there and rescue Anju, they even realise that for now thanks to Lalbai, Shaitaan has become strong enough to be able to leave his lair for a short time.
-Shaitaan even tracks them down to the stone fortress and attacks the girls there, but is unable to harm them as baba again saves them in the nick of time.
+As Deepak and friends reach there and rescue Anju, they realise that for now, thanks to Lalbai, Shaitaan has become strong enough to be able to leave his lair for a short time.
+Shaitaan even tracks them down to the stone fortress and attacks the girls there, but is unable to harm them as Baba again saves them in the nick of time.